vijay-0108/ipldataanalysis/README.md

-# IPL data analysis
+# 🏏 IPL Data Analysis
-Historical Data Analysis Of The Indian Premier League
+**Historical Data Analysis Of The Indian Premier League**

-# This repository contains a Jupyter Notebook (ipl.ipynb) dedicated to analyzing Indian Premier League (IPL) match data.
-The project aims to provide insights into various aspects of IPL matches through data manipulation, exploration, and visualization using Python's pandas, matplotlib, and seaborn libraries within a Google Colab environment.
+This repository contains a Jupyter Notebook (`ipl.ipynb`) dedicated to analyzing Indian Premier League (IPL) match data.
+The project aims to provide insights into various aspects of IPL matches through data manipulation, exploration, and visualization using Python's `pandas`, `matplotlib`, and `seaborn` libraries within a Google Colab environment.

+---

 ## 📁 About the Dataset (`matches.csv`)